-39. Each campus / institute should implement practices and training programs that implement this policy and monitor and enforce compliance.
-Campuses should review reports of uncertified effort from the accounting system on a monthly basis and follow up with appropriate measures.
+- 39. Each campus / institute should implement practices and training programs that implement this policy and monitor and enforce compliance.
+Campuses should review reports of uncertified effort from IRIS on a monthly basis and follow up with appropriate measures. - 40.
+Retroactive pay funding changes that alter the percentage cost distribution on a sponsored project may be disallowed if effort has previously been certified.
+See the section "Changes to previously certified effort."

+System-wide Policy:

-System-wide Policy: Fl0215 - Sponsored Projects - Effort Certification Version: 2 Effective Date: 07/10/2018
+FI0215 - Sponsored Projects - Effort Certification

+Version: 2 Effective Date: 07/10/2018